clojure-quant/edgar/README.md

 - datahike (as a database)

 ```
+lein edgar import       ; to build a database
-lein edgar index     ; to build a database
+lein edgar import-demo  ; to build a database
 lein edgar info         ; short info on data in database
 lein edgar goldly       ; to inspect with browser on port 8000
 ```